What Are Flavonoids and What Do They Do?

 What is the Impact of Flavonoids in Disease Prevention?

-Flavonoids play a crucial role in disease prevention.
-They can help protect against certain types of cancer, including lung and breast cancer.
-They also help manage and prevent neurodegenerative diseases like Alzheimer’s and Parkinson’s.
+Flavonoids may play a crucial role in preventing chronic diseases.
+Research suggests they can help protect against certain types of cancer, neurodegenerative diseases (like Alzheimer’s), diabetes, and age-related conditions like osteoporosis.

 What Do Flavonoids Do in the Body?